Skip to main content

 External quality assurance performed by the municipalities

 The municipalities are responsible for public ECEC settings.
-The Day Care Act (Dagtilbudsloven) requires municipalities to prepare a quality report, which describes developments in the municipal ECEC system.
+The Act on Day Care Facilities (Dagtilbudsloven) requires municipalities to prepare a quality report, which describes developments in the municipal ECEC system.

 External quality assurance performed by The Danish Evaluation Institute